 Don’t worry, there are several affordable stay options available in Dhordo and Hodko villages in Kutch.
 You can easily find a Bhunga stay for two people for 6000 INR including your meals, cultural performances, and activities.

-You can check out Rann Homestay Resort that offers affordable packages at 5500 – 6000 INR for a 1 night 2-day package.
+You can check Rann Homestay Resort out which offers affordable packages at 5500 – 6000 INR for a 1 night 2-day package.

 Note: If you choose accommodations without sightseeing included, you will need to take care of the permit for the White Rann and Kalo Dhangar.

 A trip to the Great Rann of Kutch and the famous Rann Utsav is a must.
 This salt desert is a unique destination in India and shows how diverse our land is.
 Honestly, I loved visiting the white salt desert, stretching miles and miles in front of me.

 I love watching a sunset here as the salt marsh reflects the golden hues and makes it feel like you are literally walking on gold.
 Trust me, you don’t want to miss a sunset and a full moon on this white salt marsh.